Cracking Toxic Relationship Vocabulary Changing Confusion To Clarity

 “You truly have no idea what to do, hehe.”

 How does it affect you?
-These remarks have the potential to cause long-lasting emotional harm, even if they claim to be a joke.
+These remarks have the potential to cause long-lasting emotional harm, even if they are meant as jokes.
 You can eventually come to feel that you’re not good enough or that people are constantly judging your appearance.

 Define limits if someone makes fun of you.
 Inform them that offensive remarks, even if they are “just joking,” are not tolerated.
 Even in a lighthearted setting, hurting someone else’s feelings is not appropriate in a polite relationship.